ganddev0925/StoPoint/User-Guide.md

 Never forget to log a copay or therapy cost again.

 *   **Payment Reminders:** Toggle this on for specific places.
 When StoPoint detects you leaving the location, it will send a notification reminding you to “Settle Up” or log an expense.
-*   **Smart Silence (NEW):** Tired of notifications while driving?
+*   **Smart Silence:** Tired of notifications while driving?
 StoPoint now detects when you are in a vehicle.
 It will silently log your arrival in the background, but **won't chime** until the Dwell Timer confirms you've actually parked and stayed.
 *   **Smart Reminders:** StoPoint learns your routine.
 If you visit a specific clinic every Tuesday morning, the app will send a gentle, proactive nudge on those days to keep you prepared.

 ---